DASMA Color Coding Guide for Garage Door SpringsPosted on April 28, 2020 by IDC Spring

 What Type of Garage Door Springs Are You Working With?

 Before you can understand what the garage spring color code means, you need to know what kind of springs you are working with.
-Most garage doors use either torsion springs, which are compression springs that act on the door from above, or extension springs, which have the opposite action of torsion springs.
-They store energy when extended rather than when compressed, and they act on the door from the sides.
+Most garage doors use either torsion springs or extension springs.
+Torsion springs are usually mounted parallel with the top of the door, while extension springs are attached to the top corners of the door.

 Garage Door Extension Spring DASMA Color Code Chart